Make More Music

 LSMS are working with this national programme so that young people with musical potential from low income families can access free individual, weekly tuition.
 This programme will benefit up to 30 young people from Leicester-Shire over two years.
 For more information on how to access this scheme, contact your local AYM coordinator: firstname.lastname@example.org

-Many of our packages include instruments, however if you have an individual student who needs an instrument, they can hire one from LSMS.
-Hire prices range from £30- £90 per year depending on the type of instrument.
-If you need an instrument for a short period of time, or are an organisation wanting to use a number of instruments for a project or performance, please contact us to let us know what you need - we may be able to help!
+Many of our packages include instruments, however if you have an individual student who needs an instrument, they can hire a reasonably priced instrument from LSMS.
+Alternatively, if you require an instrument for a short period of time, or for a project or performance, please contact us to let us know what you need – we may be able to help!